clolsonus/covid-19/README.md

 ## June 12, 2020

 Brazil officially passes the UK and is now it 2nd place overall for total deaths.
-STill on a pace of over 1000 deaths per day.
+Still on a pace of over 1000 deaths per day.
 USA's 120k prediction bumped up to June 25.

 ![poly](figures/20200612.png?raw=true "12 June, 2020")